jsoeterbroek/epoch/README.md

 Support for different historical and cultural calendar systems: Babylonian, Gregorian, Julian, Hebrew, Islamic, Old Egyptian, Coptic, Mayan, Persian, French (rev.), Saka, Icelandic, Anglo-Saxon, Germanic, Armenian, Georgian, Mandaean, Chinese Zodiac, Buddhist, Mongolian, Ethiopian, Zoroastrian, Mars.

+## WIP
+Note this project is currently very much a Work in Progress, and by no means ready.
+Your mileage may vary.

 ## Setup and configuration

 * Time and date are retrieved from NTP Internet server on every (re-)start and saved to Real-Time Clock (rtc).